jamestcole/tech201_virtualisation/READMETWOENV.md

 `vagrant ssh app`

-go to the app folder with app.js in it by useing :
+Navigate to the app folder that contains app.js in it by useing :

 `cd app`

+To check what is in the folder, app.js should be listed.

-`ls` to check files
+`ls`

-create the environment for posts folder
+Create the environment for posts folder using mongodb.

 `export DB_HOST=mongodb://192.168.10.150:27017/posts`

-to check that this is correct use
+to check that this is correct use the following code to give the host address.

 ` printenv DB_HOST ` #mongodb://192.168.10.150:27017/posts